-The course for a pass degree in architecture may be programmed for a 5, 6 or 7-year timetable, dependent upon the amount of full-time training undertaken by the candidate.
-Subjects have been grouped to form eight study units, several of which may be taken in pairs by full-time attendance, or singly by part-time attendance.
+The course for a pass degree in architecture may be programmed for a 5, 6, 7 or 8-year timetable, dependent upon the amount of full-time training undertaken by the candidate.
+Subjects have been grouped to form eight study units, several of which may be taken in pairs by full-time attendance.

+or singly by part-time attendance.
 Units must be undertaken in numerical sequence or, in the case of full-time training, in the following combinations:

-Study Units Attendance Pattern Unit No. 1 Unit No. 2 1 year full-time Unit No. 3 Unit No. 4 1 year full-time OR 2 years part-time Unit No. 5 Unit No. 6 1 year full-time OR 2 years part time Unit No. 7 Unit No. 8 1 year part-time 1 year part-time
+Study Units Attendance Pattern

+Unit No. 1 1 year full-time

+Unit No. 2 1 year run-time

+Unit No. 3 1 year full-time OR 2 years part-time

+Unit No. 4 1 year tun-time OR 2 years part-time

+Unit No. 5 { 1 year full-time OR 2 years part time

+Unit No. 6 1 year full-time OR 2 years part time

+Unit No. 7 1 year part-time

+Unit No. 8 1 year part-time